pwalz/csshx/README.txt

 Thanks to everyone for the suggestions and bug reports.
 That's what makes coding fun.
-In addition, I would like to thank the following people for their patches and code: Eric Lubow, mtbeedee, Mitch Silverstein, Robin Stephenson, Chris Yunker, Song Gao and Jean-Sebastien Morisset.
+In addition, I would like to thank the following people for their patches and code: Eric Lubow, mtbeedee, Mitch Silverstein, Robin Stephenson, Chris Yunker, Song Gao, Jean-Sebastien Morisset and Brian Yarger